Services for residents

 Residents can choose to take up the following elements of Doughty’s Domiciliary Care Service, according to their individual and varying needs:

 a.
-A 24-hour support and care service, supervised by a senior team under the management of Liz Bennett, an experienced care manager and nurse clinician.
-For example, this can vary from brief daily contact to check if ‘all is well’ to a ‘sitting service’ for a resident who is terminally ill, in collaboration with the primary care health team.
-However, there are, of course, limitations on the care which can be provided and Liz Bennett will arrange, in discussion with the resident, their relatives and social and NHS colleagues, for residents to move to a more appropriate environment if necessary.
+A 24-hour support and care service, supervised by a senior team under the management of Michael Chater, for example, this can vary from brief daily contact to check if ‘all is well’ to a ‘sitting service’ for a resident who is terminally ill, in collaboration with the primary care health team.
+However, there are, of course, limitations on the care which can be provided and Michael will arrange, in discussion with the resident, their relatives and social and NHS colleagues, for residents to move to a more appropriate environment if necessary.
 Some aspects of this service fall within the parameters of the Supporting People programme.

 b.
 A mid-day meals service prepared on-site in Doughty’s kitchen and delivered by Doughty’s staff